-UTIBRON™ NEOHALER® is a combination of indacaterol and glycopyrrolate indicated for the long-term, maintenance treatment of airflow obstruction in patients with chronic obstructive pulmonary disease (COPD), including chronic bronchitis and/or emphysema.
+UTIBRON® NEOHALER® is indicated for the long-term, maintenance treatment of airflow obstruction in patients with chronic obstructive pulmonary disease (COPD).

 DOSAGE AND ADMINISTRATION

 For oral inhalation only.
 Do not swallow UTIBRON capsules, as the intended effects on the lungs will not be obtained.
-UTIBRON capsules should only be used with the NEOHALER device [see OVERDOSAGE].
+UTIBRON capsules should only be used with the NEOHALER device.

 Dosage Forms And Strengths

-Inhalation powder: UTIBRON NEOHALER consists of UTIBRON capsules containing indacaterol/glycopyrrolate powder for oral inhalation and the NEOHALER device.
-UTIBRON capsules contain 27.5 mcg/15.6 mcg of indacaterol/glycopyrrolate in a hypromellose capsule with yellow transparent cap and uncolored transparent body with black logo on the cap and black product code “IGP27.5_15.6” under the black bar on the body.
+Inhalation powder: UTIBRON capsules contain 27.5 mcg indacaterol and 15.6 mcg glycopyrrolate in a hypromellose capsule with yellow transparent cap and uncolored transparent body with black logo on the cap and black product code “IGP27.5_15.6” under the black bar on the body.

-UTIBRON NEOHALER contains UTIBRON (indacaterol/glycopyrrolate, (27.5 mcg, 15.6 mcg) inhalation powder) in hypromellose (HPMC) capsule with yellow transparent cap and uncolored transparent body, with capsules packaged in aluminum blister cards, one NEOHALER device, and an FDA approved Medication Guide.
+- UTIBRON NEOHALER contains UTIBRON (27.5 mcg indacaterol and 15.6 mcg glycopyrrolate inhalation powder) in hypromellose (HPMC) capsule with yellow transparent cap and uncolored transparent body, with capsules packaged in aluminum blister cards, one NEOHALER device, and an FDA-approved Patient Information.